ahwright/Methodist-Schedule-Building-Software/RULES.md

     *   Fills remaining "Extra" slots (up to Max capacity).
     *   *Constraint*: **Strictly** prohibits assigning anyone who has already met the 4-week target.
     *   *Goal*: Uses excess capacity solely to help residents reach their quota without over-burdening them.

-### Required Electives Optimization
-For required individual rotations (Cards, Onc, etc.), the scheduler uses a **Multi-Pass Minimize Overlap** strategy:
-*   **Pass 1**: Iterates through all weeks and attempts to assign residents only to weeks where the rotation is currently empty (Concurrency = 1).
-*   **Pass 2**: Iterates again to fill remaining requirements, allowing overlap up to the maximum limit (usually 2 or 3).
-*   This ensures that required rotations are distributed as evenly as possible across the year, reducing the chance of multiple residents being on the same specialist service simultaneously unless necessary.

 ## 4. Gaps & Electives
 *   Any week left unassigned after all mandatory and required rotations are processed is automatically filled with **Generic Elective**.